trang-h-vo/Predict-Customer-Satisfaction/README.md

 ### Notebooks:
 - `Olist_Data_Prep.ipynb`: This notebook shows the pre-processing steps to clean the data.
-- `Olist_EDA_Feature_Engineering.ipynb`: To be updated.
-This notebook will show the exploratory analysis and feature engineering.
+- `Olist_EDA_Feature_Engineering.ipynb`: This notebook shows the exploratory analysis and feature engineering.
 - `Olist_Modeling.ipynb` : To be updated.
 This notebook will show the modeling step and results.

 ### Credit: